Spain

 Begin your Experiment in Spain’s capital, Madrid, exploring the famous sights, museums, and neighborhoods while trying authentic foods such as paella and pulpo.
 Take a day trip to Toledo, the “Imperial City,” known for its 2,000+ years of history, before continuing on to the province of Andalucía in southern Spain, where you will dive into intensive Spanish language classes.

 Your group will develop your Spanish language skills through 50+ hours of exposure and practice through formal classes, experiential learning activities, host community interactions, peer-to-peer practice, and more.
 You will have formal language instruction in the historic city of Granada, attending exclusive small classes divided by level at the Centro de Lenguas y Educación Intercultural.
 In addition to formal instruction, you will learn through music, film, city scavenger hunts, field trips, and organized activities such as playing sports with local students.
-There will be formal language classes and immersive arts training, delivered fully in Spanish, in Guadix.
-You will practice by doing, developing your Spanish language skills by using them in ceramics, theater, flamenco, or other art classes.
-Visit and explore Granada, Guadix, Córdoba, and la Alhambra.

 Return to Madrid for final reflection and language practice before departing for home.